 We stay in the border city of Carlisle for approximately two and half hours, providing time to visit the castle, cathedral, museum and shops, or spend your time at leisure in one of the coffee shops, restaurants or bars that are aplenty in the city centre.

 - Standard Class: £79.00

-Enjoy First Class carriages with a full English breakfast served on the outward journey and a four course meal on the return.
+Enjoy First Class carriages with complimentary refreshments including light breakfast on the outward and sandwiches and snacks on the return with tea and coffee.

-Dietary requirements: Meals are provided to a set menu and we can offer a vegetarian option to our dining customers, providing the request is made in advance.
-On receipt of your booking confirmation, customers requiring a vegetarian alternative should email our Haworth office, email@example.com, quoting your booking reference number and requesting the vegetarian option to be provided.
+Dietary requirements: On receipt of your booking confirmation, customers requiring a vegetarian alternative should email our Haworth office, firstname.lastname@example.org, quoting your booking reference number and requesting the vegetarian option to be provided.

 Regretfully, due to the constraints associated with on train catering, we are unable to offer any other special dietary requirements.

 A wide selection of refreshments will be available for purchase on board the train with further details available on our website prior to the railtour.

 Click HERE to download the terms and conditions applicable to your booking for ‘Bahamas’ Railtour to Carlisle.